ZoeLeBlanc/zoeleblanc.github.io/_posts/2017-11-08-adding-search-to-jekyll-sites-with-lunr.md

 ```
 Now that you have everything set up, you should be able to run `rake` and have your search index built.
 Then once you build your jekyll site and serve it, you can go to wherever you're hosting your search page and put in a query.

-You can try out the search function on my site and let me know if you have any issues with lunr!
+You can try out <a href="{{ site.baseurl | prepend: site.url }}/search"> the search function on my site </a> and let me know if you have any issues with lunr!
 Happy searching 🕵️